 - Loans for new and pre-existing home purchases

 - Loans for raw land, vacant lots and building a home, even for land to build in a rural area

 - Conventional and jumbo mortgage options

-- Fixed and adjustable rate mortgage options
+- Fixed rate mortgage options

 Why you should get a home loan from UCU

 No one works harder to help you reach your goals than UCU.
 That’s because UCU is owned by our members.
 It’s our job to serve you and meet your needs.
 Our mortgage experts understand that and will work with you one on one to fit the right home loan to your needs.
 We help make sure the loan you get works for your budget, savings, current income and debts, and future plans.

 We also make all our decisions locally.
 We don’t have to wait for decisions to be made at some distant corporate headquarters because our mortgage lenders are your neighbors, working right here in your hometown.
 That means we can get you answers fast and customize our home loans just for you.
 Being local also means we’re invested in seeing our community succeed – and all the people in it, including you.